The Best Globalscape EFT Alternatives

 Key Features:

-• Runs on Windows Server and Linux
+• Multi-Platform Support: Runs on both Windows Server and Linux.

-• FTPS, SFTP, and HTTPS
+• Secure Protocols: Utilizes FTPS, SFTP, and HTTPS for secure file transfers.

 Why do we recommend it?

-Serv-U Managed File Transfer Server is a private enterprise file service system that can be set up to receive files through web sites and mobile apps as well as utilities on devices on the corporate network.
+Serv-U Managed File Transfer Server is a private enterprise file service system that can be set up to receive files through websites and mobile apps as well as utilities on devices on the corporate network.
 Access controls can be set up for individual files when they are transferred, including the ability to revoke access and delete files.

 Sysadmins who don’t want their data in the cloud will find the control and flexibility in Serv-U to be both easy to implement and refreshing from similar Globalscape EFT alternatives that restrict what you can and cannot do with your files.